microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 #### Thread Creation Settings

 When invoking an `OpenAIAssistantAgent` directly (no-chat), a thread must be explicitly managed.
 When doing so, thread specific settings may be specified.
-These settings are defined as `OpenAIThreadCreationSettings`.
+These settings are defined as `OpenAIThreadCreationSettings` and take precedence over any corresponding assistent settings.

 <p align="center">
 <kbd><img src="diagrams/assistant-threadcreationsettings.png" style="width: 132pt;"></kbd>